terra-campaigns/arrival/campaign/context/secrets/secretsCalendar.md

 - 3867 NC Aivridyt comes back from Shadowfell and lay eggs in the caverns of the Naragzah mountains
 - 3870 NC Galiera and the Paragon Force are caught by the Trollkin and sent to be tortured by the Gaoler
 - 3871 NC The Angel Hound is imprisoned in the [holzanderCastle](../locations/holzanderCastle.md)
-- 3872 NC Galiera is sent to Gellert who infuses her with void magic and turns her into a vampire
+- 3872 NC Galiera is sent to Gellert who sends her to a lich ritual